SSWConsulting/SSW.Rules.Content/rules/meeting-bookings/rule.md

    ![Figure: Setup - Turn on Creator Mode in LinkedIn](creatormode.png)

-3. Now login to LinkedIn | Click on “Me” | “View Profile”
+3. Now log in to LinkedIn | Click on “Me” | “View Profile”
 4. Click on the Edit profile button
 5. Scroll all the way down to “Custom Action”
 6. Add link and link text | Save